 Welcome to Voices for Civil Justice

-Voices for Civil Justice is the national communications hub for civil legal aid.
+Voices for Civil Justice is building a national identity for civil legal aid.

 What is civil legal aid?

 Voices generates media coverage and tells stories to build awareness that civil legal aid ensures fairness in America’s justice system.

 We connect reporters with our national network of legal aid sources, help them find client stories as well as ongoing legal advocacy, and write opinion pieces on how civil legal aid help people know their rights and protect their livelihoods, their health, and their families.

 Cheap court fees and looser rules make suing over medical debts as small as $60 easy.
 Every year Nebraska collection agencies file lawsuits by the tens of thousands.

 Tags: Consumer Protection | Debt Collection | Medical Debt